When you get near the end of your project, there’s one big milestone: Project Handover. In a sense, this is where your work comes to fruition.

 We’ll look at four things to prepare:

-Clearly, in the run-up to any handover, stakeholder need to be aware of what will happen and the timing of it.
+Clearly, in the run-up to any handover, stakeholders need to be aware of what will happen and the timing of it.
 You’ll need to create a communications plan and allocate team members to aspects of it.

-For most stakeholders, handover is likely to be a ‘good-news’ event.
+For most stakeholders, the handover is likely to be a ‘good-news’ event.
 But never neglect those stakeholders for whom it is either an inconvenience or, worse, a transition to a more detrimental state.
 Not every stakeholder will necessarily benefit from the outcomes of your project.

 If you fail to properly engage with those stakeholders for whom this is a bad time, they may make your handover problematic.
 And, worst of all, they may do so in a way that you are unable (or poorly prepared) to predict.
 At least by engaging them, you have a chance to mitigate any disruptive behavior and, at the very least, anticipate it.

 But the ideal outcome is that, by treating them with respect, potentially antagonistic stakeholders will accept the reality of project completion and handover with a measure of equanimity.

 Final Commissioning ahead of Handover